Diameter bounds for finite simple Lie algebras: Diameters of classical finite Lie algebras

 We now show how to construct the jointly independent fields $K_i$ with coprime discriminants by using cyclotomic extensions.
 For each prime $q_i$ that is $1 \pmod{3}$, let $\Q(\zeta_{q_i})$ be a cyclotomic extension, where $\zeta_{q_i}$ is a primitive $q_i$-th root of unity.
 The Galois group of this extension is cyclic of order $q_i - 1$.
 This group has an index $d$ subgroup ($d = 2,3$), call it $H_i$.
 Let $K_i = \Q(\zeta_{q_i})^{H_i}$ be the corresponding fixed subfield.
 The degree $K_i$ over $\Q$ is $d$.
 Note that the discriminants of these fields are coprime: the discriminant of the cyclotomic extension $\Q(\zeta_{q_i})$ is a power of $q_i$ by the conductor-discriminant formula, and so the discriminant of $K_i$ is also a power of $q_i$.
 Finally, we can realize the extension $K_i$ as the splitting field of some polynomial $f_i \in \Z[x]$ of degree $d$.

 \begin{proof}[Proof of \Cref{theorem:diameter_bound_non_split}] Use the polynomials $f_i$ to run the multipolynomial Chebotarev density theorem from above.
-Taking $N$ to infinity, we obtain a sequence of polynomials $f_i$ such that the set of primes $p$ for which some $f_i \bmod p$ is irreducible has density $1$.
+Taking a sufficiently large $N$, we obtain polynomials $f_i$ such that the set of primes $p$ for which some $f_i \bmod p$ is irreducible has density $1 - \epsilon$.
 For each such prime $p$, we can take the corresponding Galois number field $K_i = \Q[x]/(f_i(x))$ and form the Lie ring $(\gfrak(\Z) \otimes \integers_{K_i})^\Theta$.
-The covering map from \Cref{lemma:covering_surjection} is then a surjection onto the non-split form $\gfrak(\F_p)^\Theta$.
-The rest of the proof is identical to that of \Cref{theorem:diameter_bound_split}, using the generating pair from \Cref{generating_pair_in_covering_ring}. \end{proof}
+The covering map from \Cref{lemma:covering_surjection} is then a surjection onto the non-split form $\gfrak(\F_{p^d})^\Theta$.
+The rest of the proof is identical to that of \Cref{theorem:diameter_bound_split}, using the generating pair from \Cref{generating_pair_in_covering_ring}.
+For each field $K_i$, we obtain a constant $C_i$ such that the diameter of $\gfrak(\F_{p^d})^\Theta$ with respect to a random pair is at most $C_i \log p$ with probability tending to $1$ as $p \to \infty$.
+We can thus take $C_\epsilon = \max_i C_i$ to complete the proof. \end{proof}